ctrlaltwill/Sprout/README.md

 - FSRS scheduler for optimised spaced repetition and fewer unnecessary reviews.
 - Flexible card types: cloze, basic, multiple choice, image occlusion, and more.
 - Built-in text-to-speech and audio playback for language and listening practice.
-- Anki import/export _(experimental)_ with scheduling data and media support.
+- Anki import/export with scheduling data and media support.
 - Analytics dashboard with charts and heatmaps for study and retention trends.
 - Inline editor, card browser, and bulk edits for faster card management.
 - Markdown-first workflow with note-linked cards in your Obsidian vault.
 - Reading view customisation to keep notes clean and distraction-free.
-- AI learning companion (currently in _beta_) for understanding and quick flashcard generation.
+- AI learning companion for understanding and quick flashcard generation.
+- Note review for spaced repetition of whole notes and chapters of your vault.
+- Coach, an exam-planning tool to support and guide you as you prepare for your next big exam!

-### Companion (AI)
+### LearnKit Companion

 Companion is your AI learning assistant inside LearnKit.
 It can:
 - Answer questions about your current note
 - Review your notes and suggest improvements
-- Generate flashcards from your note content
+- Generate flashcards from your note content (and external context)
+- Generate tests and assessments based on your note and folder contents

 Companion is currently in _beta_.
 It helps you understand notes faster, improve them with clear feedback, and turn them into ready-to-study flashcards in one workflow.